History of Bulgaria (1990–present): The Quadruple coalition (2021–2022)

 The next snap election was in November of the same year.
 Kiril Petkov's PP party emerged as surprise victors over the conservative GERB party, which had dominated Bulgarian politics in the last nine years.
-In December of 2021, Bulgaria's parliament formally elected Kiril Petkov as the country's next prime minister, ending a months-long political crisis.
-The new centrist-led government – a coalition led by Petkov’s anti-corruption We Continue the Change party (PP) and three other political groups – the left-wing Bulgarian Socialist Party, the anti-elite There Is Such A People party, and the liberal group Democratic Bulgaria.
+In December 2021, Bulgaria's parliament formally elected Kiril Petkov as the country's next prime minister, ending a months-long political crisis.
+The new centrist-led government – a coalition led by Petkov's anti-corruption We Continue the Change party (PP) and three other political groups – the left-wing Bulgarian Socialist Party, the anti-elite There Is Such A People party, and the liberal group Democratic Bulgaria.
 They together controlled 134 seats in Bulgaria's 240-seat parliament.
 The government received a vote of no confidence of 23 June 2022 and submitted its resignation.
 President Radev appointed Galab Donev as acting prime minister to lead a caretaker cabinet.
-Bulgaria's fourth parliamentary elections in less than two years will be held on October 2, 2022.
+Bulgaria's fourth parliamentary elections in less than two years were held on 2 October 2022.
+However, the results of the October 2022 elections did not enable formation of new government.